The Public Participation and Permit Support Division (PPPSD) consists of two sections: Permit Support & LELAP and Notifications & Accreditations

 More Information: Public Hearing/Meetings

-The Tempo Support Group maintains both the Master file data and the Standards Requirements Library.
-The group is responsible for maintaining the integrity of the Master File data for the TEMPO database.
-TEMPO Master File personnel ensure the standardized definition of Agency Interest Definition Types and utilize these Agency Interest Definition Types when entering Agency Interest information into TEMPO.
-TEMPO Master File personnel are responsible for creating new Agency Interests, processing change requests, many data entry projects that are more readily accomplished manually as opposed to electronically and assign air permit numbers.
+The Database Support Group maintains both the Master file data and the Standards Requirements Library.
+The group is responsible for maintaining the integrity of the Master File data for the Advantage RM database.
+Advantage RM Master File personnel ensure the standardized definition of Agency Interest Definition Types and utilize these Agency Interest Definition Types when entering Agency Interest information into Advantage RM.
+Advantage RM Master File personnel are responsible for creating new Agency Interests, processing change requests, many data entry projects that are more readily accomplished manually as opposed to electronically and assign air permit numbers.

-The group also develops and maintains the Standard Requirements Library (RL), reference tables, and security levels for the TEMPO database.
-They also assist in testing, database mapping, and training as it relates to TEMPO.
+The group also develops and maintains the Standard Requirements Library (RL), reference tables, and security levels for the Advantage RM database.
+They also assist in testing, database mapping, and training as it relates to Advantage RM.
 Team members review federal and state regulations and policy and translate them into database standard requirement language for use by DEQ personnel in permits, surveillance checklists, and enforcement documents.
-Reference tables contain coded and descriptive information that provide system functionality and drop down data windows lists (i.e., parishes, lat/long coordinate systems, parameters, monitoring methods, units) in TEMPO.
-Reference table values are needed to support online permitting and online data submittals, and database mapping as it relates to TEMPO.
+Reference tables contain coded and descriptive information that provide system functionality and drop down data windows lists (i.e., parishes, lat/long coordinate systems, parameters, monitoring methods, units) in Advantage RM.
+Reference table values are needed to support online permitting and online data submittals, and database mapping as it relates to Advantage RM.

 The Waste Accreditation and Reporting Unit is responsible for the registering of solid waste generators and transporters.
 Unit staff conduct administrative testing for solid waste operator seeking certification.
 Testing takes place four times a year in conjunction with Board of Certification meetings and workshops.